canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/traditional-packaging.rst

     $ pull-lp-source xicc 0.2-3

-Then in a terminal, change the to the directory where the source was uncompressed::
+Then in a terminal, change to the directory where the source was uncompressed::

     $ cd xicc-0.2